Independent decisions collectively producing a long information dissemination path with a foreseen lower-bounded length in a network: Introduction

 \section{Introduction}

 }

-{S}{tructural} properties of large-scale networks are of central importance for understanding the formation principles of said networks and the dynamics associated to them.
-One of the most important structural properties that has been widely studied concerns paths in networks, including determining the length of paths and searching paths, as it is of practical importance in information routing, and transportation, etc. In some scenarioes, short paths are desired, while in other scenarioes, long paths are more relevant.
-Here we are concerning with the latter.
-For instance, in a sensor network or alike, in certain situations, a message generated at an agent may simply need relaying as many hops as possible.
-In addition, there may be no one having all detailed structural information.
-Hence, agents have to make their own decisions with local information they can acquire.
-As another example, the problem may be described as: how to help a travel salesman travel as many cities as possible by providing certain limited local coordinates of the cities.
+{S}{tructural} properties of large-scale networks are of central importance for understanding the formation principles of said networks as well as the dynamics associated to them, and one of the key challenges is inferring properties of global nature from local information.
+An important structural property that has been widely studied concerns paths in networks, including determining the length of paths and searching paths, as it is of practical significance in information routing and transportation, etc. In some scenarios, short paths are desired, while in others, long paths are more relevant.
+Here we are concerned with the latter.
+Let us first introduce our research problems in a real-life metaphor as follows.
+Suppose in Facebook or Twitter or any other social network, Mike decides to send a message to one of his friends Jack, and Jack next decides to pass the message to one of his own friends Mary, and the process continues until the present message holder could not find a friend who is not involved in the relaying path.
+How to make the message live longer in the network, i.e., to be relayed as many hops as possible, with each individual's local decision?
+Another close problem that we ask is if Mike can foresee the length of the longest paths starting with himself in the network by only collecting information of native nature.
+These problems may arise in other networks and have alternative interpretations as well.
+For instance, in self-organized network (SON)-based sensor networks or alike, in certain situations, a message (including a physical object) generated at an agent (i.e., a node or vertex) may simply need relaying as many hops as possible without a deterministic destination.
+In these network scenarios, there are no powerful central controllers having all detailed structural information due to security or cost or other reasons.
+Hence, agents have to independently make their own decisions based on local information they can acquire.
+While the content of local information is generally left open and deserves exploration, here we propose an explicit assumption that an agent is only allowed to communicate identity-free numeric value(s) derived from node degrees in order for better evaluating relevant solutions.